AshishLogs/ShoppingList/README.md

 # ShoppingList

-I have several development concepts.
+I have used several development concepts.
 Majorly focused on the below points

   1. Design Model - MVVM Model & POP (Protocol Oriented Programming)
   2. Dependency Injection - I have write a code in accordance with Dependency Injection concept.